chrekh/puppet-sudo/REFERENCE.md

 Data type: `Stdlib::Unixpath`

 The dropin directory for additional config files.
+Default is /usr/local/etc/sudoers.d on FreeBSD, and /etc/sudoers.d on all other osfamilies.

 Default value: `'/etc/sudoers.d'`